YoeDistro/yoe-distro/README.md

 This build system is licensed under the MIT license which is the same license as oe-core, etc. See COPYING.MIT

-Contributions are welcome: please email cbrake@bec-systems.com
+Contributions are welcome: please file issues or open pull requests.